Post-stroke rehabilitation of right hand with a SaeboFlex

 5 March: 336 cycles.
 Stacked eight 3cm cubes with Saeboflex on, and 7 with it removed.
 (Subsequent data summarised in the chart below.)

-The following chart summarises all data including the trial in October 2016.
+The following chart summarises all data including the trial in October 2016 of a Saeboflex loaned by the company.
 The graph goes to baseline on days when the Saeboflex was not used.